Spherical space forms revisited: Abstract

 \section{Abstract}

 We give a simplified proof of J.~A.~Wolf's classification of finite groups that can act freely and isometrically on a round sphere of some dimension.
-We also remove the redundancy from his list.
+We slightly improve the classification by removing some non-obvious redundancy.
 The groups are the same as the Frobenius complements of finite group theory.

 In chapters 4--7 of his famous {\it Spaces of Constant Curvature} \cite{Wolf}, J. A. Wolf classified the spherical space forms: connected Riemannian manifolds locally isometric to the $n$-sphere $S^n$.
 By passing to the action of the fundamental group on the universal covering space, this is equivalent to classifying the possible free isometric actions of finite groups on $S^n$.
 Then, by embedding $S^n$ in Euclidean space, this is equivalent to classifying the real representations of finite groups that are ``free'' in the sense that no element except the identity fixes any vector except~$0$.
 This allowed Wolf to use the theory of finite groups and their representations.